Xewdy444/Proxy-Scraper-Checker/README.md

+> [!NOTE]
+> This tool is no longer working nor necessary after the checkerproxy.net website was improved.

 # Proxy-Scraper-Checker
 A command-line tool for scraping and checking HTTP and SOCKS5 proxies from the [checkerproxy.net proxies archive](https://checkerproxy.net/getAllProxy).
 By default, the working proxies are written to `proxies/http.txt` and `proxies/socks5.txt` according to the respective proxy type.